denten-books/plain-text/0-intro.md

 very opportunity to engage in the act of interpretation, thus begins and ends with the material affordances of the epistemic artifact.

-[^ln0-levine]: Affordances, as Caroline Levine explains, "describe potential uses or actions latent in materials and designs."
-For example, glass affords transparency where steel affords strength [@levine_forms:_2015, 6].
-See also
+[^ln0-levine]: Affordances, as Caroline Levine explains, "describe the potential uses or actions latent in materials and designs."
+For example, "[g]lass affords transparency" where "[s]teel affords strength" [@levine_forms:_2015, 6].
+See also @hutchby_technologies_2001, 447.<!--fixed first quote, added quotation marks thereafter for verbatim language.
+PRP-->
-@hutchby_technologies_2001, 447.

 It is easy to forget the blunt effectiveness of physical control in the global North-west.
 Books that are burned or redacted cannot be read at all.